Mathnerd314/stroscot/docs/Commentary/Reduction.rst

 Boxes do have some performance cost, so how can they be avoided?
 There are cases where boxes are not necessary:

 1. When the term is linear or affine and does not need to duplicate anything.
-2. When the duplication is duplication of a graph without any cuts, such as a boolean, integer, list of integers, etc. Even when there are cuts, the value can be forced and then copied directly, using a fold. (per :cite:`filinskiLinearContinuations1992`) Q: Does this change the evaluation semantics to be stricter?
 3. Inlining, when the duplication is carried out, resulting in two terms.
 4. More complex cases enforced by a typing system, such as Elementary Affine Logic.